statoscope/statoscope/packages/stats-validator-plugin-webpack/docs/rules/diff-entry-download-size-limits.md

 ### exclude

-Specify compilations name or entrypoints name that must be ignored by rule.
+Specify compilations name, entrypoints name, or assets that must be ignored by rule.

 ```json5
 {